How International Men's Day Affects Your Loved Ones

 If you're like most people, you know that today is International Men's Day.
 This day -- and discussion of male issues and rights in general -- tends to get a lot of backlash, even from men.
 Some people complain that men have always had a voice, and it's a man's world, so their male loved ones don't deserve appreciation.
 Here's the thing: this day isn't just about celebrating men.
 It's also used to bring awareness of male issues, such as mental health and things men are silenced for speaking up about.

 1. Due mainly to social expectations, most boys are reluctant to speak up about their problems.
 Those problems include depression, injuries, molestation, and suicidal thoughts.
-According to Childline, boys were 6 times less likely than girls to talk to counselors about suicidal thoughts in 2015.
-That same year, the suicide rate of boys aged 10-19 was double that of the girls.
+Suicide is the second leading cause of death for boys 19 and younger.
 Many boys who do express emotions are labeled as weak, and some are beaten up by peers and even their parents just for crying.
 I'm just curious, what are your thoughts on boys crying?

 5. If he defends himself against a hostile female, the bystanders who had no issue watching him get attacked will suddenly fight him.